-• The training the employee received regarding the work rules and consequences of failing to follow those rules.

-- The performance history of the employee with Bonner County. - The effect of the employee's behavior/performance on day-to-day operations.
+- The facts surrounding the episode or incident. - The training the employee received regarding the work rules and consequences of failing to follow those rules. - The performance history of the employee with Bonner County. - The effect of the employee's behavior/performance on day-to-day operations.